asporoc/koeniginen-kita/README.md

 # koeniginen-kita
-prototype for a static webpage for a kindergarden
+prototype for a static webpage I made for a friend who runs a Kindergarden.